Ski Resort Hospitality Jobs

-Find information on different types of jobs in ski hotels and accommodation.
+Find information on different types of jobs in hotels and hospitality.

-Ski resort towns are built around the hotels and the guests, so there are a number of jobs available each season in the hotels around town.
-There are all sizes – from the large chain hotels, down to smaller boutique hotels.
-You might also consider working in a hotel outside of the ski resort town if your first choice is not available, which might mean getting to live in a large city and going up to ski on weekends.
+Ski resort towns are built around the hotels and the guests, so there are a number of jobs available each season in the hotels on the mountain and around town.
+Ranging from the large hotel chains, down to smaller boutique hotels, and everything in between.
+You might also consider working in a hotel outside of the ski resort town if your first choice is not available, this might mean getting to live in a large city and travelling to ski on weekends.

-The most common jobs are managers, bar staff, cooks, waiters, lobby staff and cleaners.
-See Ski Chalet Chef for further information on cook jobs.
+The most common jobs are managers, bar staff, chefs/cooks, waiters, lobby staff and cleaners.
+See Ski Chalet Chef for further information on chef/cooks jobs.

 Managers will need some degree of experience working in a hotel, given the complexities involved.
 The job will involve management of the team, pre-season training of staff, finance and the books, ensuring guests receive what they need from staff, rosters, and managing stock.

 In general, cleaners, lobby staff, waiters and bar staff do not need experience as a pre-requisite, though it certainly helps your application.

 Hotel cleaning is actually quite a good option.
 It allows you to just do the work at your own pace, and you can often get night shifts which means more time for riding during the day.

 Working inside a hotel can be a lot of fun for a ski season.
 Hotels are generally bigger than the tour company chalets, which means a bigger team of staff and more friends to make.
 Of course, the other side is that you are less likely to get to know the guests in the same way, and the job is a little less personal than working in a chalet.